Coton de Tulear vs Collie: Complete Comparison (2026)

 Insurance and Health Coverage Comparison

 Comparing insurance value between Coton de Tulear and Collie requires analyzing each breed's lifetime health cost trajectory.
-Coton de Tulear faces health risks from Orthopedic Conditions and Other Health Concerns that generate specific claim patterns, while Collie's Genetic Conditions and Other Eye Conditions drives different insurance utilization.
+Coton de Tulear faces health risks from hip and joint issues and thyroid conditions, allergies, and other hereditary predispositions that generate specific claim patterns, while Collie's Genetic Conditions and Other Eye Conditions drives different insurance utilization.
 Over Coton de Tulear's 15-19 years lifespan, expected veterinary costs may differ significantly from Collie's 12-14 years cost horizon.
 Size-driven cost differences (Small (8-15 lbs) versus Large (50-75 lbs)) affect medication dosing, surgical complexity, and equipment costs—all factors that influence insurance claim amounts.
 The insurance decision should factor into your overall dog choice: a breed with higher insurance costs may still be the better financial choice if other ownership costs are lower.

 Long-Term Commitment Assessment